Too Much or Too Little Detail

 Defining the purpose of the minutes

-The required format for the minutes should be clearly indicated to the minute-taker to avoid disappointment and wasting of valuable time by having to re-write half the record.
+The required format for the taking meeting minutes should be clearly indicated to the minute-taker to avoid disappointment and wasting of valuable time by having to re-write half the record.
 It also helps the minute-taker not to miss important information during the meeting but to also not include unnecessary content from a board meeting with an objective stance.

 A very useful tip to ensure constantly correct minutes reflecting the information you need is to establish a template indicative of the purpose.
-A previous example with which you are satisfied, could be distributed to your minute-taker to empower her/him in advance and assists in preparing for the meeting.
+A previous example of previous meeting minutes, with which you are satisfied, could be distributed to your minute-taker to empower her/him in advance and assist in preparing for the meeting.

 How much detail to include in Minutes

 Effective meeting minutes are clear and to the point, but at the same time, they do not leave out important information.
-They are not meant to be transcriptions of meetings, where every word spoken is recorded, but their original purpose was also never to just create to do lists for all involved.
+They are not meant to be transcriptions of meetings, where every word spoken is recorded, but their original purpose was also never to just create to-do lists for all involved in committee meetings.

-I.e. the objectives of the meeting and the decisions leading up to that should be clearly noted in the minutes and unnecessary content should be avoided, it is the duty of the chairman to clearly indicate if information is valuable or unnecessary for taking effective meeting minutes.
+I.e. the objectives of the meeting and the decisions leading up to that should be clearly noted in the minutes and unnecessary content should be avoided, it is the duty of the chairman to clearly indicate if the information is valuable or unnecessary for taking effective meeting minutes.

 In a nutshell

-When it comes to an effective format for your minutes, the template is determined by the purpose and to save yourself a lot of trouble, this should be defined beforehand, not amended afterwards.
+When it comes to an effective format for your meeting minutes, the template is determined by the purpose and to save yourself a lot of trouble, this should be defined beforehand based on previous meetings, not amended afterwards.

 Call us as AdminAssist today for a professional assistant to take minutes at your next meeting, or learn how else you can take advantage of our knowledge and skills.